Bealby/grandpas-pocket-watch-shop/README.md

 - Past order information can be viewed on a separate page to allow the user to double check any details in an order and make enquiries if so required.
-A `overflow` css command was used for order numbers to be displayed on mobile devices.
+An `overflow` css command was used for order numbers to be displayed on mobile devices.

 - Appointments can be edited or removed with icons used for each respectively.
 When an appointment booking is removed a pop up notification will be displayed accordingly.

 - If a user decides to edit an appointment they will be redirected to an edit appointment page where previous details will be defaulted on the form.
-Any changes made will then be confirmed and a new updated appointment form sent to their email.
-CRUD
+Any changes made will then be confirmed in a success page along with a pop-up window confirming updated appointment.
+An email will also be sent to the user with the updated appointment details.

+- When a user clicks on the 'edit' icon of an appointment a pop-up window will appear for the user informing them that are editing a past appointment booking.

+- Once an appointment is edited and updated a link `BACK TO MY PROFILE` will be accessible for the user.

 - In the first column of the page the delivery information is shown.
 Once these fields are filled in correctly they will be used